Breast reduction surgery involves reducing the size of your breasts and reshaping them.

-There are various ways to carry out operation.
+There are various ways to carry out the operation.
 Your surgeon will discuss which is the most appropriate for you and explain how your breasts are likely to look afterwards.
-The operation usually takes between two and four hours.
+The operation usually takes one and a half to three hours.

-Typically, your surgeon will remove excess breast tissue through cuts in the lower part of your breasts and move your nipples to fit the new shape.
-He or she will reshape your breasts and close the cuts with stitches (which may be dissolvable).
+Typically, your surgeon will remove excess breast tissue through cuts in the lower part of your breasts.
+Your nipples will be moved to fit the new shape.
+He or she will reshape your breasts and close the cuts with stitches, which may be dissolvable.
 Your surgeon may wrap your breasts in a special supportive dressing or support bra.

-Fine plastic tubes may be left in each breast for up to 48 hours afterwards.
+Fine plastic tubes may be left in each breast afterwards, which will be taken out before you go home.
 These drain blood and fluids into a bag.

 Sometimes, breast liposuction may be an option.
 Your surgeon will remove fat from your breasts through a plastic tube.
 Talk to your surgeon for more information about breast liposuction.

-You will usually need to stay in hospital for between one and four days after your operation.
+You will usually need to stay in hospital for one or two days after your operation.

 You may need pain relief to help with any discomfort as the anaesthetic wears off.
-Your anaesthetist may also prescribe painkillers and antibiotics for the first few days after your operation.
+Your surgeon or anaesthetist may also prescribe painkillers and antibiotics for the first few days after your operation.

-Before you go home, your nurse will advise you about caring for your healing wounds and arrange a date for a follow-up visit.
+Before you go home, your nurse will advise you about caring for surgical wounds and arrange a date for a follow-up visit.
 You may have several follow-ups to check on your progress.

-Your surgeon may fit you with a special supportive dressing, which may be replaced after a couple of days and removed about a week after surgery.
-When the dressings have been removed, you will need to wear a support bra, which helps to prevent the weight of your breasts pulling on your wound.
-You will initially have to wear the bra day and night.
+Your surgeon will cover the stitches with a light dressing, which will be changed after around two days.
+He or she may fit a supportive, elastic dressing, or you may wear a supportive bra straight after the operation.
+When the surgical dressings have been removed, you will need to keep wearing a support bra.
+This helps to prevent the weight of your breasts pulling on your wound.
+You may have to wear the bra day and night at first.

-Full recovery from breast reduction varies between individuals, so it's important to follow your surgeon's advice, but usually you will be back to normal within six weeks.
+Full recovery from breast reduction varies between individuals, so it's important to follow your surgeon's advice.
+Usually you will be back to your normal activities, including exercise, within six weeks.

 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-At your initial appointment, your surgeon should give advice about when you will be able to carry on with your usual activities and return to work.
+At your initial appointment, your surgeon should give advice about when you will be able to return to your usual activities.
 You may need two to four weeks off work, depending on your job, and you shouldn’t do any heavy lifting for around six weeks afterwards.